-This is a super compact system.
+This is a super-compact system.
 The turbine is housed in a neat little crate, about 1 1/2 cubic feet around.
 Since it’s such a tight package, it’s super easy to transport.
 The motor unit is lightweight, and it has a handle built into the top.
-With the hose and gun included, you’re still looking at a system that weighs less that 30 pounds!
+With the hose and gun included, you’re still looking at a system that weighs less than 30 pounds!

 That’s impressive given how powerful, rugged, and reliable the system is.
 The casing is all metal, and the hose is threaded extremely durably.
 It’s one of the best we’ve seen!

-It comes paired with the T-75 spray gun, which we’ve featured as a best-buy in its own right above!
+It comes paired with the Fuji T75G spray gun, which we’ve featured as a best-buy in its own right above!
 You can read our full review of the gun to get a comprehensive take on it.
-Here, we’ll focus on how it fits into the system.

 There’s a convenient side control knob for making spray pattern adjustments, so you can make changes from the gun rather than having to go back to the turbine unit.

 It’s lightweight, too, just like the turbine unit itself, and with the “stay cool” handle, it’s comfortable to use on long jobs.

 The non-bleed channel and cap design make for a precise, controlled spray pattern.
 We talk more about the machine quality in our Fuji T75G review but suffice it to say that it’s superb.
 There’s very little overspray, and no blowing around your work area.
 That’s a huge departure from the X7, and even from other HVLP systems.